Out-Law Guide | 07 Apr 2020 | 12:00 pm | 3 min. read

 Service by 'any effective means': the courts have considered this wording when it has been used in contracts.
 They decided that this phrase can include email, post, hand delivery and fax, as long as delivery can be proved.

 Who should serve notice?
 Notices should be served by a party authorised to do so under the contract.
 Take care where agents have the authority to give and receive notices on behalf of a contracting party - other agents may not have the same authority, even if those agents think that they do.
+Check also whether these details have been changed since the start of the contract.

 Address for service of notice: a contract should contain the address for service of notices, and the procedure for notifying changes of this address.
 The contract should name a company officer, for example the Company Secretary, as opposed to an individual as the recipient.
 This will accommodate changes in personnel after the contract is signed.
 If a contract with a UK company does not contain a notice clause, notice can be served at the company's registered UK address.